Help your organisation to create a high impact performance culture while supporting your team

 The Power of Praise

-A discussion on the value of acknowledging good practise and the power of relevant, specific and timely praise.
+A discussion on the value of acknowledging good practice and the power of relevant, specific and timely praise.

 We explore dealing with difficult issues which in the past have included: